Battle of Shusha (2020)

 Shusha, known to Armenians as Shushi, and the surrounding mountainous terrain, is one of the most strategically important locations in the disputed Nagorno-Karabakh region, and is usually referred to as the "beating heart" of the region.
 Until the middle of the 19th century, the city was considered the cultural and political centre of the regional Azerbaijani population, as well as one of the two main cities of the Transcaucasus for Armenians and the center of a self-governing Armenian principality from medieval times through the 1750s.

-The city had a mixed Armenian-Azerbaijani population until the Shusha pogrom in 1920, when Azerbaijani forces destroyed the Armenian half of the city and killed or expulsed its Armenian population—up to 20,000 people.
+The city had a mixed Armenian-Azerbaijani population until the Shusha massacre in 1920, when Azerbaijani forces destroyed the Armenian half of the city and killed or expelled its Armenian population— from 500 to 20,000 people.
 Since the massacre left the city predominantly Azerbaijani, it was thereafter incorporated into the Azerbaijani SSR, along with the rest of the Nagorno-Karabakh Autonomous Oblast.
-The city was captured in 1992 by Armenian Armed Forces to lift the Siege of Stepanakert during the First Nagorno-Karabakh War, and its then predominantly Azerbaijani population was expelled from it.
+The city was captured in 1992 by Armenian Armed Forces to lift the Siege of Stepanakert during the First Nagorno-Karabakh War, and its then-predominantly-Azerbaijani population was expelled from it.
 The city subsequently served as a defensive backbone within Artsakh, connecting the de facto capital, Stepanakert, to the town of Goris in Armenia via the Lachin corridor.

 Advancing from the city of Jabrayil, the Azerbaijani military captured the town of Hadrut in mid-October.
 The Azerbaijani forces then advanced further north, entering Shusha District through its forests and mountain passes.
 Although Shusha had been under bombardment since the beginning of the conflict, local warfare erupted near the city on 29 October.
 Azerbaijan seized control of the village of Chanakchi, followed by part of the strategic Shusha–Lachin road on 4 November, with the Armenian forces subsequently closing the road to civilians.
 Le Monde reported that the battle had turned in favour of Azerbaijan on 6 November, despite Artsakh's denial.